Chill-project/Documentation/source/installation/installation.rst

 Once your database schema is ready, you should populate your database with some basic information.
 Those are provided through scripts and might depends from the bundle you choose to install (see :ref:`install-additional-bundles`)

-The main bundle require two scripts to be executed :
+The main bundle require one script to be executed :

 .. code-block:: bash

    php app/console doctrine:fixtures:load

-Those will populate database, respectively, with basic dummy data, countries (using ISO declaration) and languages (using, also, ISO informations).
+Those will populate the database, with basic dummy data, countries (using ISO declaration) and languages (using, also, ISO informations).

 Preparing assets